beajoynes/netbox-evaluation/PTN/PTN.md

 * Fields / acronyms people don't know the meaning of!
 (E.g. TM requirement)
 * No population model document for NRTS 2 (There was for NRTS 1)
 * Confusion of where dummy locations come into play/ how far it goes as lat/long exist
 * PTN filtered out ???
+* QLIK v CMDB v ECM v TMIP

 ### Best practices for import
 * fresh netbox instance